Instructor: Louise Bierig

 Fiction, Poetry, Autobiography/Memoir, Non Fiction

-Whether you’ve been writing for years, just want to get started, or are ready to get started again, the Lansdowne Writers’ Workshop will provide you with the support and solitude you need to access your authentic voice and write your deepest, most honest, stories.
-The first hour of each session will be devoted to a writing exercise.
-The second hour will be available for students wishing to receive verbal and written feedback on a piece of writing and learn how to take it to the next level.
+Whether you’ve been writing for years, just want to get started, or are ready to reboot your writing practice, the Lansdowne Writers’ Workshop provides support and focused, quiet time to access your authentic voice and write your deepest, most honest, stories.
+The first hour of each session is devoted to a writing exercise.
+The second hour is available for participants wishing to receive verbal and written feedback on a piece of writing and learn how to take it to the next level.
+In the workshop we write fiction, poetry, autobiography/memoir, creative non fiction, and plays.
+Each session is designed to include returning participants, as well as welcome newcomers.

 To join the workshop, or to sign-up for the newsletter, please write to Louise Bierig, firstname.lastname@example.org, or call 610.892.7604.